EU leaders to host Turkey's Erdogan, the estranged uncle they can't shut out

 But on the other hand, European countries still rely on Turkey as a NATO ally on Europe’s southern flank.
 And an EU deal with Erdogan that halted the mass influx of Syrian refugees into the bloc means the Turkish leader is like an estranged relative that you can’t disinvite from a family dinner, no matter how badly you think he has behaved.

-“You intensely dislike the person you have in front of you, but you just cannot do without him,” said Marc Pierini, a former EU ambassador to Turkey and now an analyst at Carnegie Europe think-tank.
+“You intensely dislike the person you have in front of you, but you just cannot do without him,” said Marc Pierini, a former EU ambassador to Turkey, now at the Carnegie Europe think-tank.

 Turkey says it is in Europe’s interest to be warm.